Dicayne/Server/README.md

 # Server
-Execute install_docker.sh if docker is not istalled \
+Execute install_docker.sh if docker is not installed \
 Then execute exec.sh